 Dormant permitholders — The Legislature just turned pari-mutuel licenses into golden tickets, but only for some.
 Thanks to the “use it or lose it” policy, many license holders saw their decadeslong business investments heisted by the Republican Legislature.
 Remember that spiel about picking winners and losers?
 The one literally a few lines up from here?
 Yeah — here’s another example.

 Joe Geller — The Aventura Democrat loves — and we mean LOVES — himself some gaming.
 Heading into the Special Session, he was the Legislature’s equivalent of the girl who wants to chair the prom committee then realizes no one asked him to the dance.
 Despite all the talking he did in committee and on the floor, he just couldn’t come up with a way to make himself relevant.
-When he tried to convince his caucus to boycott the dance … err, vote down the Compact … he was met with a chorus of “Sure, Jan.”
+When he tried to persuade his caucus to boycott the dance … err, vote down the Compact … he was met with a chorus of “Sure, Jan.”

 Omari Hardy — The West Palm Beach Democrat makes a good point here and there, but he manages to erase any goodwill through outright lies — and on the most baffling things.
 Heading into the Special Session, he claimed that Democrats weren’t given a seat at the table and proceeded to vote against the Compact to “teach” the Governor and Republican leadership that they can’t “lock” Democrats out of the process.
 Wut?
-There were plenty of valid reasons to vote against the deal, but that wasn’t one of them — his own caucus leader, Rep. Evan Jenne, even commented that Gov. Ron DeSantis’ staff were going out of their way to reach out to Democrats.
+There were plenty of valid reasons to vote against the deal, but that wasn’t one of them — his own caucus leader, Rep. Evan Jenne, even commented that Gov. DeSantis’ staff were going out of their way to reach out to Democrats.
 If Hardy sticks to his plans and leaves the House to run for Congress, few tears will be shed.
 He made sure of that.

 Bill Galvano — To say he wanted his fingerprints on a new Gaming Compact is the understatement of the century.
 Galvano is not just a former Senate President, he’s a former President of the National Council of Legislators from Gaming States — he even wrote the last Compact.
 Yet here we are, a little over six months removed from his presidency and the state and Seminole Tribe have agreed to the biggest gaming deal in Florida history.
 At least he can take solace in getting his signature toll road plan through the Legislature … oh, wait.
 Well, there’s probably something he can take solace in.
 A scarf, maybe?
 We’ll let you know when we think of it.

 Hollywood — As home to the Seminole Hard Rock Hotel and Casino, Hollywood stood to gain a lot from a new Gaming Compact.
-Instead, they got taken to the woodshed.
+Instead, it got taken to the woodshed.
 Since the last compact, the city has been receiving 55% of the local disbursements from the Seminole Tribe to offset costs for police and emergency response to the venue.
 The local revenue share is about to tick up — it’s set at a percentage of payments sent to the state — which is great news for Broward County and Dania Beach.
 It’s even better news for Davie, which will see its share jump from 10% to 22.5%.
-Hollywood, however, will likely tread water since the Davie increase came directly from their allotment.
+Hollywood, however, will likely tread water since the Davie increase came directly from its allotment.
 Talk about a bad beat.